Cattlemen’s Congress Livestock Health Requirements

 Cattlemen’s Congress Requirements:

 **ALL cattle coming to Cattlemen’s Congress MUST have a negative BVD-PI test.
-The test may be either IHC (ear notch) or antigen capture ELISA (AC-ELISA) and is only required to be performed once in the animal’s lifetime .
+The sample to submit to the laboratory can be either an ear-notch (for the ELISA or IHC test) or serum (ELISA test).
+A single test is required in the animal’s lifetime.
 The test date and results must be recorded on the CVI.
 Cattle without a negative BVD-PI test will not be allowed to enter the barns.
 It will be the responsibility of the exhibitor to find a veterinarian to perform the BVD-PI test if it is not performed prior to entry.
-If you have additional questions about the BVD-PI test, please contact the Cattlemen’s Congress show office.
+If you have additional questions about the BVD-PI test, please contact your veterinarian and show them these requirements.

 Health Protection Guidelines